Recording of phone conversations

 Retention and deletion of your personal data

-If you or your MobilePay conversational partner exercise their rights set out in the GDPR, for example by requesting access to a recorded phone conversation (before it is automatically deleted), we will review the recording and retain it to the extent necessary to ensure documentation of compliance with our obligations and/or to meet any related complaints, c.f.
-Article 6(1)(f) of the GDPR.
+You can read your rights in the privacy notice.
+If you or the other party (employee) exercise their rights set out in the GDPR, for example by requesting access to a recorded phone conversation (before it is automatically deleted), we will review the recording and retain it to the extent necessary to ensure documentation of compliance with our obligations and/or to meet any related complaints.

 If a recording is involved in specific disputes or security incidents, the recording will not be deleted until the case(s) or incident(s) has been finally settled in accordance with the applicable statute of limitation, c.f.
 Article 6(1)(f) of the GDPR.